-DIscussion (25 minutes) Then explain that they will be divided into the following groups:
+Then explain that they will be divided into the following groups:

 - Lawyer teams for the appellant and appellee, three to five people on each team.
-These teams will prepare arguments to support their positions and make a presentation to the judges.
-Each side has four minutes for its presentation. - Three judges, one presiding judge.
+These teams will prepare arguments to support their positions and make a presentation to the justices.
+Each side has four minutes for its presentation. - Seven justices, one presiding justice.
 As the court hears the arguments, explain that they should write down questions during the arguments to ask afterwards.
-(During Oral Arguments, judges often interrupt.
+(During Oral Arguments, justices often interrupt.
 However, that may be difficult for students to do so asking questions afterwards may make more sense.)
-After the lawyers have spoken and questions have been answered, the presiding judge moderates a five-minute private meeting in which the judges express their views.
-At the end of the meeting, the judges take a vote and make a ruling.
+After the lawyers have spoken and questions have been answered, the presiding justice moderates a five-minute private meeting in which the justices express their views.
+At the end of the meeting, the justices take a vote and make a ruling.
 They will share their ruling with the class. - One Bailiff.
 During, the Oral Arguments, the bailiff ensures that each side adheres to the time limits for each argument.